-- Boys should be cleanly shaven. - Boys may not wear earrings.

-- Girls may wear small pierced earrings no larger than the size of a quarter. - No large dangling earrings are allowed. - Hoop earrings are to be no larger than a nickel. - No more than two earrings per ear - No make-up - Colored fingernail polish or acrylic nails are not allowed. - Hair ribbons, barrettes and hair bands should be simple.
+- Boys should be cleanly shaven. - Boys may not wear earrings. - Girls may wear small pierced earrings no larger than the size of a quarter. - No large dangling earrings are allowed. - Hoop earrings are to be no larger than a nickel. - No more than two earrings per ear. - No make-up &/or false eyelashes are allowed. - Fingernail polish of any kind or acrylic nails are not allowed. - Hair ribbons, barrettes and hair bands should be simple.
 No horns or ears.